 My massage approach focuses on rehabilitation massage, which is treatment for injury and chronic pain.
 I customize treatment to take advantage of the relaxation properties of massage which facilitates the most change.
 During massage, the goal is to guide the mind and body out of a sympathetic state (fight or flight) and into a parasympathetic state (rest and digest).
 This shift helps the brain dial back pain and the sensation of tension in the body.

 Massage for relaxation and self-care is equally important to me.
 All massage is therapeutic and can help to reduce stress and anxiety and improve mood.
 My massage approach is much the same as rehab work; however, if the goal is simply to take time for yourself, I make that time all about you, whether you use it to meditate, snooze, or zone out.

 I believe that massage shouldn’t hurt.
 If you are feeling a lot of tension or have a musculoskeletal issue, you may feel a little sore the next day, but that is never my goal.
-I use my forearms and hands as tools.
-Using an elbow to “dig in” is not a technique that I use.

 Each massage is tailored to fit your needs.
 We will discuss your goals and expectations and decide on a treatment plan together.
 Whether your goal is to feel better or if massage is part of your self-care routine, I will work with you to create a plan to address your needs.

 I feel it is important to understand pain, the brain’s role, and how it affects the body.
 I love the whole mind-body connection approach to massage and feel passionately that massage therapy can make a profound difference in a person’s life.